-Retired questions drawn from MBEs administered prior to 1999 are available as the Sample MBE, Sample MBE II, and Sample MBE III.
+Retired questions drawn from MBEs administered before 1999 are available as the Sample MBE, Sample MBE III, and Sample MBE III.
 These publications include answer keys but do not offer annotations and may contain outdated question formats.
 Examinees are advised not to use these study aids as substantive preparation for the MBE.
 Due to changes in the law since the time the questions appeared on an exam, the questions and their keys may no longer be current.
-A series of retired questions that appeared on MBEs administered between 1972 and 1991 is available for free on the NCBE website.
+A series of retired questions that appeared on MBEs administered between 1972 and 1991 is available at no cost on the NCBE website.
 Again, these questions are not recommended for substantive preparation for the MBE.
+Additional sample questions are available on pages 18-25 of this booklet.